 But life has a way of saying “not so fast” sometimes.
 Once in college, she would immediately face a series of experiences over the next 5 years that would test her ability to see the bigger picture, challenge the meaning she would choose and resist “becoming a victim” of her circumstances.
 First, on the second day of preseason freshman year, she would experience a painful and devastating season ending injury which would lead to surgery and missing the season.
 As an athlete that had never experienced an injury and who had always started, this was both a physical and psychological battle.
 In addition to crutches, a boot and 6 months of rehab, she had to adjust to a new school, new friends, a new role on her team, sharing a room with a stranger, breaking up with her high school boyfriend and being 3 hours away from home…for the first time.
 Her dream and the path to it certainly looked different just 1 week into her college journey.
 We wondered: “what meaning would she give this?”

-Next, after the coach that recruited her left unexpectedly, she experienced 2 years of verbal abuse and bullying behavior from the replacement coach who was eventually fired.
+Next, after the coach that recruited her left unexpectedly, she experienced 2 years of “mental stress” from the replacement coach who was eventually fired.
 To make things worse, this was all in the middle of a pandemic where she would be further isolated from her friends and team for 10 days in an off campus apartment due to her own case of Covid.
 Then the final straw…losing both grandparents in 8 months.
 Stress and anxiety were high for all of us and we wondered: “what meaning would she give these experiences and how would it impact her mindset?”

 As the pressure of college graduation approached including finishing her Masters in AT, moving apartments and finding a job like her peers, her accomplishment of a 3.875 GPA would be muted as she failed her first attempt at the Athletic Training Board exam just days before graduation.
 Panic overcame her, in fact all of us.
 Not only would she have to wait another 30 days to retake the exam, but this could jeopardize the residency program she was selected for as it was contingent upon her passing the exam.
 With Megan’s history of poor standardized test taking and minimal insight into what she needed to study better, anxiety was high.
 Thankfully, there was enough time before her residency started to retake the exam one more time.
 We wondered: “what meaning would she give this experience and how would she respond?”